Today, I’m going to show you how to set up Facebook ads in Kenya.

 If you don’t know what to do in this step, just leave it at AUTOMATIC.
 Facebook will choose the best placements that will most likely deliver the best results.

+They are scrollable images.
 With this kind of layout, it utilizes sliding features to showcase your ad.
-Doing so gives you more advertising room.
+Doing so gives you more advertising room

-But remember, KISS.
+But remember KISS for Facebook ads in Kenya.
 Keep it short and simple.

-You don’t want making things so complicated, considering that you are just getting started.
+You don’t want to make things so complicated, considering that you are just getting started.
 Too many details can bog you down.

 But again, if you know what you are doing, be my guest.